read_dump file Nstep field1 field2 ... keyword values ...

 The dump file must also contain atom IDs, with a column label of “id”.

-If the add keyword is specified with a value of yes, as discussed below, the dump file must contain atom types, with a column label of "type".
+If the add keyword is specified with a value of yes or keep, as discussed below, the dump file must contain atom types, with a column label of “type”.

-If a column label in the dump file is not a match to a specified field, the label keyword can be used to specify which column label to associate with that field.
+If a column label you want to read from the dump file is not a match to a specified field, the label keyword can be used to specify the specific column label from the dump file to associate with that field.
 An example is if a time-averaged coordinate is written to the dump file via the fix ave/atom command.
-The column will then have a label corresponding to the fix-ID rather than "x" or "xs".
+The column will then have a label corresponding to the fix-ID rather than “x” or “xs”.
 The label keyword can also be used to specify new column labels for fields id and type.

 Information from the dump file snapshot is used to overwrite or replace properties of the current system.
 There are various options for how this is done, determined by the specified fields and optional keywords.